sweetest-framework/sweetest/GUIDELINES.md

 But in cases like the `AuthManagerSteps` it makes sense to tie it to the concrete implementation because you can reuse a lot of code and configuration for the `LoginTest` and `AuthManagerTest` and it's only used there.

+And why is `backend` just called `backend` and not `backendGateway`?
+And why is it public?
+Shouldn't a steps class be a full abstraction of what's going on under the hood or encapsulate everything needed for the test class using it?
+Generally yes.
+Usually we should avoid offering internals ([Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter)).
+As a result, access to internals is preferably encapsulated through public accessors in order to avoid tying the caller code to internal details which are prone to change.
+But anyway, the key here is "prone to change": if you group and define systems around abstract business concepts these are very unlikely to change (contrary to technical implementation).
+This makes the fake backend a better candidate for being used and shared among various tests.
+So in this case it is reasonable to call the member after the abstract concept of a "backend" _and_ offering it publicly via the steps classes' API for direct use in test classes.

 #### Summing up naming<a name="summing-up-naming-2" />

-No matter what a steps class does, the naming should show it as clear as possible:
+No matter what a steps class does, the naming has to show it as clear as possible:

 1. Abstraction of a **class** (`LoginViewModelSteps`): use this if a steps class solely concentrates on interacting with or mocking/faking a single specific class or interface
 2. Abstraction of an **integration of classes** (`LoginViewModelIntegrationSteps`): in cases where the class or interface is tested in integration with other classes